afzalxo/Accel-NASBench/README.md

 python3 fit_model.py --dataset_root <path/to/extracted/dataset/> --model xgb_accel --device zcu102 --metric throughput --model_config_path ./configs/model_configs/gradient_boosting/xgb_accel_zcu102_throughput_configspace.json --data_config_path configs/data_configs/nb_fpga.json --log_dir experiments/ --seed <seed>
 ```

+When fitting surrogates for throughput/latency, use models <xgb/lgb/sklearn_forest/svr/svr_nu>\_accel, combined with --device <zcu102/vck190/tpuv2/tpuv3/a100/3090> and --metric <throughput/latency>.
+Throughput is supported by all 6 devices while latency is supported by only the FPGAs.

 The dataset splits utilized in this work were generated using the `create_data_splits.py` file.
 The splits are located in configs directory [here](https://github.com/afzalxo/Accel-NASBench/tree/master/configs/data_splits/default_split).
 Please place the dataset inside a directory structure specified inside the splits json files when training on the manual splits rather than random splits.

+### Dataset Collection Pipelines
+Owing to the complex instrumentation of dataset collection, we have an entire repository that details collection pipelines for accuracy, throughput, and latency.
+Please see [ANB-DatasetCollection](https://github.com/afzalxo/ANB-DatasetCollection).
+Please note that collection of throughput/latency requires specialized hardware such as TPUs and FPGAs.

 ## Acknowledgements
 This repository builds upon code from the following repositories: